mmu-webdesign/Level4-web-term-1/CSS/css01/07-big-concepts.md

 This deals with styles of equal weight.
 What if a stylesheet has one `h1` styled as `red`, and another as `blue` (yes it happens - stylesheets can get big and hard to manage).

 Simply, the last rule will win.
-Therfore the `h1` rule further down the stylesheet will win.
+Therefore the `h1` rule further down the stylesheet will win.
 It's the same for styles in the same rule, for example:

 ```
 h1 {